SkylineCommunications/dataminer-docs/develop/TOOLS/CICD/Pipeline_stages_for_visual_overviews.md

 ## Check Visio

 This stage performs validation on the content of the Visio file.
 It verifies whether the different pages in the Visio have a width of 300 mm and a height of 180 mm.

-If a page is detected with a different dimension, the stage will be marked unstable.
+If a page is detected with different dimensions, the stage will be marked unstable.

 ## Build .dmapp package

-This step creates a .dmapp package containing the Visio file.
+This stage creates a .dmapp package containing the Visio file.

 ## (Development) Catalog registration